SpaceDust18/BEPlanetApp/README.md

 # BEPlanetApp An app about planets facts/features.
-It contains two tables, one called planets and the second one called features.
+It contains three tables; planets, features and users.
 Assignment requirements:

 Build a Backend Application
 Unit 4